Gifts bought from the store are nice.

 Happy birthday my big girl.
 I am blown away at your ability to speak in complete sentences and your ability to express your emotions.
 When you’re happy, you say, “I’m happy!”
 When you’re sad, you tell us, “I’m sad.”
 You even tell us when you’re frustrated.
 We’ve been trying hard to teach you how to express your emotions to us because we want for you to be emotionally intelligent and you are showing us that you are way smarter than we are!
 I’m proud of you big girl.

 You were potty trained by age 18 months which is crazy!
 Once your baby sister was born, you reverted back to pooping and peeing in your diaper but eventually, you got back on the train and was potty trained again.
 When you turned 20 months, we had so much confidence in you that we didn’t even put a diaper on you when you went to bed.
-That’s amazing.
+That’s amazing!
 Also, when you were one years old, you were already starting to speak, but you were also amazing at sign language.
 It was so adorable watching you teach your brand new baby sister how to sign "strawberry" and "hello."

 Lately, as a 3 year old, you’ve become so good at playing by yourself.
 You still need to learn how to play with your little sister though, who loves to destroy what you are building.
-I guess that is what little siblings are supposed to do.
-But you really do love seeing your sister smile and laugh.
+I guess that is what little siblings are supposed to do, but you really do love seeing your sister smile and laugh.
 Whenever you get your baby sis to smile or laugh, you keep doing what you do over and over again because you love seeing her have a good time :) That is one of the most precious things in the world to me.
-Seeing my two daughters love and connect with one another just brings so much joy to my heart :)
+Seeing my two baby girls loving each other and connecting with one another just brings so much joy to my heart :)

 Gaolu, you are so good at speaking Hmong!
 You know more than I do at times.
 I remember I was reading to you a book one time that had a red, blue, and yellow dot.
 I pointed to the red dot and asked you in Hmong, “What color is this?”
 You replied, “Lab.”
 Then I pointed to the blue dot and asked in Hmong, "What color is this?"
 You replied, “Xav.”
 Then I pointed to the yellow dot and I said, “Daddy doesn’t remember how to say yellow in Hmong…” Then you replied, “Dlaaj.”
 I was like, “You know more Hmong than I do!”
 Although you speak a lot more English than you do Hmong, whenever we ask you to translate what you said into Hmong, 95% of the time, you are able to do it.
 I’m so proud of you for that!

 You also love routines.
 We have a night routine with you where we read to you, then we say our chant together*, then we pray for you.
-Then you go pee one last time.
-Then we close the bedroom door and we lay on your bed together and we “talk.”
+Then you go pee one last time before we close the bedroom door and lay on your bed together and “talk.”
 We talk about how your day went.
 We ask you what you did today that was fun.
 Then we ask you if you were sad at all today and if you cried.
 You tell us the truth and you remember so much.
-After we talk for a bit, we cuddle which you think means that we kiss each other on the neck and cheek :) Then after that, we turn off the light and we rub your back as we sing songs to you.
+After we talk for a bit, we cuddle, which you think means that we kiss each other on the neck and cheek :) After that, we turn off the light and we rub your back as we sing songs to you.
 Sometimes I get mad at you for not sleeping as quickly as I’d like you to.
 I’m sorry for not being patient.
 I’ll work on it.

-There was one night that while we were laying on the bed together, you started singing “You are my sunshine” to me and when you got to the part, “you’ll never know dear, how much I love you” I started to tear up because that was exactly how I felt about you.
+One night, when I was putting you down, you started singing “You are my sunshine” to me and when you got to the part, “you’ll never know dear, how much I love you” I started to tear up because that was exactly how I felt about you.
 Gaolu, you really don’t know how much I love you.
 You mean so much to me.
 The love that mama and I have for you is like none other.
 Mama’s love is probably the best but your dada’s love is a close second.

 When you have been sick this past year, you’d wake up in the middle of the night and scream.
 I’d rush into your room and calm you down.
 I have to admit, I was terrified and so concerned for you.
 There was one time you got the stomach bug and you were throwing up every hour.
 I slept with you in your bedroom and you’d wake up and need to throw up so I’d hold you over the garbage can in your room.
 I didn’t get any sleep that night.
 But you were so good.
 You tried so hard not to cry.
 Then there were the nights where you just had a fever and would wake up screaming because you were really hot or really cold.
 I felt so helpless only wanting to take away your pain.
 I would hold you in my arms praying for God’s healing hand on you.
 It’s so true what they say, nothing hurts as much as seeing your children in pain.
 Nothing hurts as much as seeing your children suffer.
 Thankfully, you’ve been a healthy child overall.

-You are a really good eater.
-You love to drink milk and your mama’s green smoothies which helps you have very healthy bowel movements!
+You are a really good eater also.
+You love to eat kimchi and drink milk and your mama’s green smoothies, which helps you have very healthy bowel movements!
 You also drink kombucha and your mamma's apple cider vinegar concoction she makes.
 You're an amazing little three year old.

 You love going to grandma’s house because you can eat cereal over there :) Grandma loves talking with you because you talk to her in Hmong.
 Keep it up dear!